Quantum coherence enables hybrid multitask and multisource regimes in autonomous thermal machines: Thermal machine model

 which arises from the unitary part of the evolution in Eq.~\eqref{eq:rhoEprime}.
 Above we denoted by $\langle ... \rangle_{\chi_i}=\tr \{(...) \chi_{i}\}$ the trace over the coherent part of the initial state of the auxiliary units.

 The above identifications leads to the formulation of the first law of thermodynamics in the setup:

 It is worth remarking that not all the energy exchanged with the environmental units can be considered as heat, but we obtain a second term in Eq.~\eqref{eq:27} of genuine quantum coherent origin, which would disappear for a thermal environment $(\lambda_i = 0)$.
 In other words, $Q_i$ above is the part of the energy exchanged with the environment $i$ during collisions that, according to Eq.~\eqref{eq:entro2}, is connected to entropy exchanges with that reservoir, while $W_i$ can be identified with the energy input from the reservoir not contributing to any entropy flux from or to the environment.
+When the NESS is reached, the energy of the three-level system does not change anymore, $\Delta E_S = 0$, and the first law above becomes $\sum_i (Q_i + W_i)= 0$.

 Moreover, as noticed in Ref.~\cite{rodrigues2019thermodynamics}, when $\tau \ll 1$, the expression for the relative entropy between the final and initial states of the auxiliary units of the reservoir appearing in Eq.~\eqref{eq:entro} becomes: